 Note: Frequency ratings were derived from SUBLTEX (Brysbaert & New, 2009).
 Concreteness ratings were derived from the English Lexicon Project (Balota et al., 2007).
 Parentheses denote SDs.
 All values are collapsed across study lists.
 Mediated pairs in Experiment 1 were separated by one concept.
 Mediated pairs in Experiment 2 were mediated through two concepts.
-“B” experiments flipped the order in which mediated items were paired.
+“B” experiments flipped the order in which mediated words were paired.
 The full stimuli set has been made available at: https://osf.io/p8wme/.

 Table A2